bezmoradi/tutorials/go/map.md

 -   We have pre-defined keys and we cannot dynamically add new key/values pairs
 -   Both keys and values can be of different types
 -   Struct is a value type
--   we cannot delete a key from a struct
+-   We cannot delete a key from a struct

 ## An Intro to `maps` Built-in Package